annalawrenc/R/pintarhostograma+densidad.md

 	help(hist)

-probability
-an alias for !freq, for S compatibility.

-freq
-logical; if TRUE, the histogram graphic is a representation of frequencies, the counts component of the result; if FALSE, probability densities, component density, are plotted (so that the histogram has a total area of one).
-Defaults to TRUE if and only if breaks are equidistant (and probability is not specified).

 Resulta que dependiendo del parametro probability la función hist() pinta las frecuencias o la densidad.
 Al tener muchas observaciones frecuencia (los count's de las observaciones) es mayor y la escala del histograma es muy diferente de la escala de la función de la densidad.